OliPerkins1987/ilUC_Bayesnets/README.md

 # ilUC_Bayesnets

-This code was written for a MSc Dissertation research project, using Bayesian Network analysis to study USA agricultural land use change 1990-2017.
+This code was written to support a forthcoming paper (Perkins and Millington, in publication) looking at strategies to mitigate indirect land use change driven by biofuel production.

 The primary analysis libraries used are bnlearn (Scutari 2010) and rstanarm (Goodrich et al., 2018).
 Other libraries are either for data wrangling, plotting or parallel processing.